Volodymyr Titarenko

 Volodymyr (Vladimir) Titarenko (born 4 May 1978) is a Ukrainian volleyball player and member of Ukraine men's national volleyball team in 2001–2009.

 Career

 Volodymyr Titarenko started his career in the Ukrainian Volleyball Superleague in 1996.
 He played for VC Dynamo Luhansk for four seasons.
 With this team he became Vice-champion of Ukraine.

-The next season (1999-2000) Titarenko played for Dorozhnyk-SKA Odessa and had Vice-champion status for the second time.
+The next season (1999-2000) Titarenko played for Dorozhnyk-SKA Odesa and had Vice-champion status for the second time.

 In 2000 he signed a contract with VC Lokomotyv Kharkiv.
 In 2004 he won the CEV Top Teams Cup.

 In Spain Volodymyr Titarenko was playing in Superliga for Portol Son Amar Palma for two years.
 At that time he won the Superliga, Supercopa, Copa del Rey and became Vice-champion of CEV Top Teams Cup.